Algo-Tradings/statistical-arbitrage-research/README.md

 # statistical-arbitrage-research

-Research Environment to Find the Best Cryptocurrencies for Statistical Arbitrage
+Research Environment to Find the Best Statistical Arbitrage Cryptocurrencies.

 Hello everyone!
 This repo can find the most profitable coins in a selected historical data.